ucsb-cs16/ucsb-cs16.github.io/topics/atom.md

 ---
-topic: "atom"
+layout: default
+parent: Topics
+title: "Atom"
-desc: "graphical editor available on CSIL, plus Mac, Windows, Linux"
+description: "graphical editor available on CSIL, plus Mac, Windows, Linux"
 ---

 Atom is a graphical editor that is similar to Sublime Text, but free and open source.